 to call it into a local pharmacy for some quick pills but did not do so.
 I talked to someone who had a transplant about a year or so after me, and he just got shingles because he ran out of his Acyclovir.
 Oh God please help me.
 That's the last thing I need.

 My dad turned 76 years old yesterday.
 Let me tell you a bit about my dad.
 He was the fun dad who always wanted to get right in the middle of things and act like a kid himself.
 When I was probably 11, I desperately wanted

 to learn to do a backflip off the edge of our outdoor (above ground) swimming pool.
 I stood out there for hours one day (more than one day) trying to get my courage up to do it.
 Dad would patiently demonstrate how to do those back flips I remember feeling

 so impressed that he could do that.
-After all, he had to have been in his mid-30's and that is quite old!
+After all, he had to have been in his mid-30's, and that is quite old!
 At least to an 11-year-old that seemed old anyway.
 I never did accomplish the backflip, but Dad sure did try to help.
-I used to hang out with
+I used to hang out

 Belden and Nancy Drew books.
 When I was an adult, Dad found a whole set of Trixie Belden books that he bought for me at a garage sale.
 I will always treasure those books.
 Dad was the fun pastor who readily accepted the pie with whipped cream in

 the face each year at the church party.
 He visited all the sick people and encouraged all who needed it.
 He performed hundreds of weddings and held thousands of babies.
 One time he had Logan overnight and drove him to Anchorage where Patrick and